Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: RELATED WORK

-Research in HRI especially considers the perception of human safety \cite{Bartneck_2009} and influencing factors.
-One parameter influencing the perception of safety in HRI is the instantaneous human-robot distance which can be explained by proxemic behaviour models \cite{Wiltshire_2015}.
-The model of proxemics is introduced in \cite{Hall_1966} and describes different social zones in which humans like to interact with each other.
-It is used in studies on mobile robots, based on the assumption that robots are treated as social instances \cite{Walters_2005}, \cite{Takayama_2009}, \cite{Mumm_2011}.
-Unexpectedly, in studies with the mechanical looking \emph{PeopleBot}, it was found that $40~\%$ of the participants were comfortable with the robot in proximity of less than \SI{0.45}{m} where usually only intimate human relationships are accepted.
-This suggests that not everyone regards the robot as a social instance and even closer human-robot proximity is still acceptable\cite{Walters_2005}.
-Tab.~\ref{social_zones} lists which human-robot distances were accepted by the participants of \cite{Walters_2005}, \cite{Takayama_2009}, \cite{Mumm_2011} in relation to the well-established proxemics model.
-In addition to the distance between human and robot, several studies conclude that robot velocity is a factor that strongly correlates with the feeling of arousal \cite{Kulic_2005}, perceived level of hazard \cite{Or_2009}, and perceived safety \cite{Nonaka_2004}.
-Other studies also investigated robot approaching motion parameters including varying motion direction, acceleration, and jerk in the context of human-robot handover scenarios \cite{Dehais_2011}.
+Research on the psychological state of the human in HRI mainly considers the perception of human safety \cite{Bartneck_2009, Kulic_2005} and influencing factors.
+The human-robot distance was shown to influence the perception of safety and comfort in HRI \cite{Walters_2005, Takayama_2009, Mumm_2011}, which proxemic behaviour models can explain.
+The proxemics model was introduced in \cite{Hall_1966} and describes the social zones in which humans feel comfortable interacting with each other.
+The authors of \cite{Walters_2005, Takayama_2009, Mumm_2011}, investigated which robot-human distance is preferred by the human.
+Unexpectedly, in studies with the mechanical looking \emph{PeopleBot}, it was found that $40~\%$ of the participants were comfortable with the robot in the proximity of less than \SI{0.45}{m}, where humans usually only accept intimate relationships.
+The fact that even interaction distances of less than \SI{0.45}{m} are still acceptable for users suggests that not everyone considers the robot as a social instance \cite{Walters_2005}.
+Table~\ref{social_zones} lists the human-robot distances that were accepted by the participants in \cite{Walters_2005}, \cite{Takayama_2009}, \cite{Mumm_2011} compared to the well-established proxemics model \cite{Hall_1966}.
+In addition to the distance between the human and the robot, several studies conclude that the robot velocity is a factor that strongly correlates with the feeling of arousal \cite{Kulic_2005}, perceived level of hazard \cite{Or_2009}, and perceived safety \cite{Nonaka_2004}.
+The authors of \cite{Dehais_2011} also investigated the influence of robot approaching motion parameters, including varying motion direction, acceleration, and jerk in the context of human-robot handover scenarios.

-Based on the presented findings of related research we propose our concept for involuntary motion avoidance in the following.